mbrandonw/mbrandonw.github.io/_drafts/lenses.md

 )
 ```

-At this point we must ask “is there is a better way?”
+At this point we must ask: “is there is a better way?”

 ## Lenses